avinashpancham/hpo/README.rst

 Train a ML model in Scikit-learn for sentiment classification, while keeping track of the performance of the different models via MLflow.
 The optimal model is found by exploring the model search space through GridSearch (Bayesian optimization is on the TODO list..).

-The searchspace has two dimensions:
+The search space has two dimensions:

-- Different vectorizer settings: ngram size
+- Different vectorizer settings: ngram sizes
 - Different classifiers and classifier settings: Naive Bayes, Random Forest and Support Vector Machines.